Azure/azure-openapi-validator/docs/rules.md

 A 'Resource' definition must have x-ms-azure-resource extension enabled and set to true.
 This will indicate that the model is an Azure resource.

 Please refer to [resource-has-x-ms-resource-enabled.md](./resource-has-x-ms-resource-enabled.md) for details.

-### ResourceMustReferenceCommonTypes

-Validates that any resource definitions use the definitions for ProxyResource or TrackedResource already defined in the common types.

-Please refer to [resource-must-reference-common-types.md](./resource-must-reference-common-types.md) for details.

 ### ResourceNameRestriction